 How to restore tubular integrity, curing casing connection leaks

-Casing couplings can also get damaged due to insufficient joint or bending strength when used during (difficult?)
-Running In Hole.
-Excess tensile loads, severe doglegs and bending moments, or high internal operating pressures can lead to leaks from the couplings, usually the first step before parting.
+Running In Hole may also damage casing couplings because of insufficient joint or bending strength.
+Excess tensile loads, severe doglegs and bending moments, or high internal operating pressures.
+They can lead to leaks from the couplings, usually the first step before parting.

-The solution remains the same as for damaged casing: Saltel casing Patch.
+The solution for leaking couplings repair remains the same as for damaged casing: Saltel casing Patch.

-The length of the patch is precisely adjusted to cover the impairment.
+A precise adjustment is made to the patch’s length to cover the impairment.
 For example, with a 10-meter corroded casing joint, a minimum 14-meter patch is mandatory with 2 meters of sealing element on both sides of the eroded joint.
-The sealing elements must be expanded only in a good casing section, to provide the expected seal.
+In order to provide the good substantial seal it is important that the sealing elements are in a good casing section while expanding.